Quillen cohomology of enriched operads: Operadic tangent categories

 We now claim that weak equivalences in $\Op(\mathcal{S})$ are closed under sequential colimits.
-Indeed, recall that a map $f$ in $\Op(\mathcal{S})$ is a weak equivalence if and only if it is a levelwise weak equivalence and such that the underlying map $f_1$ is a weak equivalence in $\Cat(\mathcal{S})$ (cf. Remark \ref{r:canonicalfib}).
-Thus, the claim follows by the above paragraph and by the fact that weak equivalences in $\cS$ (or $\Cat(\mathcal{S})$) are closed under sequential colimits.
+Indeed, recall that a map $f$ in $\Op(\mathcal{S})$ is a weak equivalence if and only if it is a levelwise weak equivalence and such that the map $f_1$ between underlying categories is a weak equivalence in $\Cat(\mathcal{S})$ (cf. Remark \ref{r:canonicalfib}).
+Hence, the claim follows by the above paragraph and by the fact that weak equivalences in $\cS$ and $\Cat(\mathcal{S})$ are closed under sequential colimits.

-Next, we claim that a given square in $\Op(\mathcal{S})$ is homotopy Cartesian if and only if the following two conditions hold \begin{enumerate} \item the induced squares of spaces of operations are homotopy Cartesian in $\mathcal{S}$, and \item the induced square of underlying categories is homotopy Cartesian in $\Cat(\cS)$. \end{enumerate}
+Next we claim that a square in $\Op(\mathcal{S})$ is homotopy Cartesian if and only if the following two conditions hold: \begin{enumerate} \item the induced squares of spaces of operations are homotopy Cartesian in $\mathcal{S}$, and \item the induced square of underlying categories is homotopy Cartesian in $\Cat(\cS)$. \end{enumerate}

-Notice that this statement is already correct when we forget the word $``$homotopy''.
-So we get the claim, immediately by Remark \ref{r:canonicalfib}.
-On other hand, it is not hard to show that an object of $\Op(\mathcal{S})$ is homotopy terminal if and only if all its spaces of operations are homotopy terminal in $\mathcal{S}$.
+Indeed, {observe} first that the statement is already correct when we forget the word $``$homotopy''.
+Combined with Remark \ref{r:canonicalfib}, {this observation verifies} the claim.
+Besides that, it is not hard to show that an object of $\Op(\mathcal{S})$ is homotopy terminal if and only if all its spaces of operations are homotopy terminal in $\mathcal{S}$.

 We now show that $\Op(\mathcal{S})$ is differentiable.
-By the second paragraph, it suffices to verify that the (underived) colimit functor $\colim: \Op(\mathcal{S})^{\mathbb{N}} \longrightarrow \Op(\mathcal{S})$ preserves homotopy Cartesian squares and homotopy terminal objects.
+By the second paragraph, it suffices to verify that the functor $\colim: \Op(\mathcal{S})^{\mathbb{N}} \longrightarrow \Op(\mathcal{S})$ preserves homotopy Cartesian squares and homotopy terminal objects.
 This follows by combining the first and third paragraphs, along with Remark \ref{r:SCatSdiff}.

-On other hand, the category $\Op_C(\mathcal{S})$ is also differentiable.
-Indeed, the situation is similar to the differentiability of $\Op(\cS)$.
-One will need to use the facts that sequential colimits of $C$-colored operads are taken levelwise (and hence weak equivalences in $\Op_C(\mathcal{S})$ are closed under sequential colimits), that a square in $\Op_C(\mathcal{S})$ is homotopy Cartesian if and only if the induced squares of spaces of operations are homotopy Cartesian in $\mathcal{S}$, that a $C$-colored operad is homotopy terminal if and only if all its spaces of operations are homotopy terminal in $\mathcal{S}$, and that the functor $\colim: \cS^{\mathbb{N}} \longrightarrow \cS$ preserves homotopy Cartesian squares and homotopy terminal objects (as discussed in Remark \ref{r:SCatSdiff}).
+In the same manner, one can show that the category $\Op_C(\mathcal{S})$ is also differentiable.